andyguz17/ComputerVision_Basics/Extras/README.md

 cv2.waitKey(0)
 cv2.destroyAllWindows()
 ```
-Now that we have an idea of the extraction of the coordinates to dget an specific area
+Now that we have an idea of the extraction of the coordinates to draw a rectangle in a specific position, we can use this approximation to replace this purple area with a desired virtual media we want just like a photo of the earth!

 ###### arTags/PPolygon.py